 3 cherry blossoms = 6pts and 3 coins

 4 cherry blossoms = 8pts and 4 coins

 5 cherry blossoms = 10pts and 5 coins

 This is theorycrafting because it’s very difficult to get more than 3 cherry blossoms, but if you convert those coins to a meager 2pts each then you will outpace even the maximum panorama value.
 My recommendation on panorama stops is always take a cherry blossom if one is available, with very few exceptions.

 The coveted farmhouse is the primary way to get money in Tokaido, but do you take the easy income or risk it all for the big payday?
 Well the math says you take the sure thing.
 Taking the gamble has an average payout of 2.33 coins which is less than just taking 3.

-I actually play with a house rule that gives player +2 points any time they gamble at a farmhouse.
-It makes gamble a little more enticing and makes thematic sense.
+I have implemented a house rule: “Whenever your character gambles at a farmhouse, gain 2 points.”
+It makes gambling a little more enticing and makes thematic sense.
 Gambling is fun!
+Flavor win.

 In a game of calculated moves the last thing you should be doing is taking lots of chances.
 On the other hand if you are behind and need to swing for the fences, gambling is one of the few ways to luck yourself back into a game.
 But 19/20 times you should take the 3.